WARM EMBRACE: FAY VICTOR’S ISLAND WELCOME COCONUT PUMPKIN SOUP IN A BOWL

 Turmeric — 2 tsp

 This might have been the most loved dish of the residency.
-It seemed to gently wrap around all the musicians-the sweetness of pumpkin and the richness of coconut milk coming together, thick and velvety, softly loosening the body and the mind.
+It seemed to gently wrap itself around all the musicians - the sweetness of pumpkin and the richness of coconut milk coming together, thick and velvety, softly loosening body and mind.

-First, heat a large pot over medium heat and add coconut oil.
-Add the pumpkin, stir well, then cover and let it steam gently.By cooking it slowly, the pumpkin begins to release its natural sweetness.
-Next, add onion, garlic, and ají dulce.
-Let them cook quietly until the aroma rises and the onions turn translucent.
+Add the onion, garlic, and ají dulce.
+Let them soften together, until the aroma rises and the onions turn translucent.
 Then comes brown sugar and cumin.
-This moment is important—the sugar melts, and a soft caramel fragrance begins to emerge.
+This moment is important—the sugar melts, and a soft caramel fragrance begins to unfold.

-Coconut milk is not just gentle - it feels like the blood of the Caribbean, a lineage carried through Faye’s mother and father, and through generations before them.
-That same inheritance flows through the bodies of the diaspora gathered from all over the world —so you find yourself going back for another bowl, and then another.
+Coconut milk is not just gentle - it feels like the blood of the Caribbean.
+A lineage carried through Fay’s mother and father, and through generations before them.
+That same inheritance flows through the bodies of the diaspora gathered from all over the world - you find yourself going back for another bowl, and then another.

 Nassy sisters // Fay Victor’s Mom and Dad

-And in the end, you feel a strength returning.
+And somewhere along the way, you feel your strength returning.

 -Yurie Ito